 The College has been involved in the CSDA Competition for over thirty years.
 This competition involves Catholic Secondary Schools from all parts of Sydney.
 Rounds are held on Friday nights in Terms 1, 2 and 3.

 Held during the Term 1, this competition involves speakers from over 80 Catholic secondary schools in and around Sydney.
 It runs over five weeks, with three preliminary rounds followed by semi-final and final rounds.
 For more information about the CSDA competition refer to the useful links section.

 Selected competitors from each year group represent our College at the regional Marist Oratory competition against other Marist schools.
 In 2014, Marist College North Shore won the competition, our first win in twenty-four years.
 2015 was another successful year for MCNS in Marist Oratory as we tied for first place.

 The Chess Club at the College is a thriving community where every Monday, Wednesday and Friday students come together to hone their skills and strategy.
 Under the regular tuition from the Sydney Chess Academy, students are able to gain competition time in the Metropolitan Secondary Schools Chess Competition conducted by the NSW Junior Chess League.
 In addition to this, every year in Term 3 the College hosts its own College Chess Tournament, which attracts over 100 students who participate in a full day of competition.

-The Australian Services Cadet Scheme is a training and development organisation for Australian youth.
-Its purpose is to provide a unique opportunity to experience aspects of life within the Australian Defence Force by participating in activities undertaken within a military framework and to provide progressive, interesting and challenging training intended to encourage the development of positive personal and team characteristics.
+The Australian Army Cadets is a training and development organisation for Australian youth.
+Its purpose is to provide a unique opportunity to experience aspects of life within the Australian Defence Force by participating in activities undertaken within a military framework and to provide progressive, interesting and challenging training and experiences intended to encourage the development of positive personal and team characteristics.

 - To develop in cadets a sense of self reliance and self discipline, so that they may develop a pride in themselves, their school and their unit.